Sun Bowl

 The Sun Bowl is a college football bowl game that has been played since 1935 in the southwestern United States at El Paso, Texas.
 Along with the Sugar Bowl and Orange Bowl, it is the second-oldest bowl game in the country, behind the Rose Bowl.
 Usually held near the end of December, games are played at the Sun Bowl stadium on the campus of the University of Texas at El Paso.
 Since 2011, it has featured teams from the Atlantic Coast Conference (ACC) and the Pac-12 Conference.
-This arrangement will continue through the 2025 season, with either Pac-12 schools, or Pac-12 "legacy schools" (the 10 schools that have left the conference in 2024 for the Big Ten, Big 12, and ACC) fulfilling previous Pac-12 bowl obligations for the next two seasons.
+This arrangement continued through the 2025 season, with either Pac-12 schools or Pac-12 "legacy schools" (the 10 schools that left the conference in 2024 for the Big Ten, Big 12, and ACC) fulfilling previous Pac-12 bowl obligations for two seasons.

-From 2019 to 2022, the game was sponsored by Kellogg's; when Kellogg's spun off its North American cereal division in October 2023, the sponsorship transferred to WK Kellogg Co.
-The game is officially known as the Tony the Tiger Sun Bowl, after the mascot for Kellogg's (Note: Kellogg's remains a brand name for both successors to the original Kellogg's: Kellanova and WK Kellogg.)
-Frosted Flakes cereal.
-Previous sponsors include John Hancock Financial, Norwest Corporation, Wells Fargo, Helen of Troy Limited (using its Vitalis and Brut brands) and Hyundai Motor Company.
+Since 2026, the game has been sponsored by General Mills' Old El Paso brand and officially known as the Old El Paso Sun Bowl; previous sponsors have included John Hancock Financial, Norwest Corporation, Wells Fargo, Helen of Troy Limited (using its Vitalis and Brut brands), the Hyundai Motor Company, and Frosted Flakes (via its mascot Tony the Tiger).

 History

 The first Sun Bowl was the 1935 edition, played on New Year's Day between Texas high school teams; the 1936 edition, played one year later, was the first Sun Bowl contested between college teams.
 In most of its early history, the game pitted the champion of the Border Conference against an at-large opponent.
 The first three editions were played at El Paso High School stadium (1935–1937), then switched to Kidd Field until the present stadium was ready in 1963.
-Through the 1957 season, the game was played on January 1 or January 2; since then, with the exception of the 1976 season, the game has been played in late December, with a majority of games played on or near New Year's Eve and on several occasions played on or after Christmas Day (1982, 1986 & 1987 on Christmas Day) as well as on or before Christmas Eve.
+Through the 1957 season, the game was played on January 1 or January 2; since then, with the exception of the 1976 season, the game has been played in late December, with a majority of games played on or near New Year's Eve and on several occasions played on or about Christmas Day or Christmas Eve.